jonrau1/ElectricEye/README.md

 There are currently **62** supported response and remediation Playbooks with coverage across **32** AWS services / components supported by [ElectricEye-Response](https://github.com/jonrau1/ElectricEye/blob/master/add-ons/electriceye-response).

+**Regarding AWS ElasticSearch Service/OpenSearch Service:** AWS has stopped supporting Elastic after Version 7.10 and released a new service named OpenSearch.
+The APIs/SDKs/CLI are interchangable.
+Only ASFF metadata has changed to reflect this, the Auditor Names, Check Names, and ASFF ID's have stayed the same.

 **Regarding Shield Advanced, Health, and Trusted Advisor checks:** You must be subscribed to Shield Advanced, be on Business/Enterprise Support and be in `us-east-1` to perform all checks.
 The **AWS Shield Advanced**, **AWS Health** and **AWS Trusted Advisor** APIs only live in `us-east-1`, and to have the DRT look at your account you need Biz/Ent support, hence the pre-reqs.

 **Regarding Security Group checks:** The table shows the full amount of checks despite not being shown in the CLI due to the change to a Configuation-file based approach added on 25 MAR 2022.